Weblogic Server Overview

 What is Weblogic Server?

-Weblogic Server is a kind of server that supports various services as well as infrastructure that are related with JEE applications.
-WebLogic server is capable of deploying components as well as applications through WSDL, UDDI and SOAP.
+Weblogic Server is a sort of server that backings different administrations and in addition foundation that are connected with JEE applications.
+WebLogic server is fit for conveying segments and in addition applications through WSDL, UDDI and SOAP.

-Weblogic server gets configured as a web server by making use of HTTP listener for supporting the HTTP.
+Weblogic server gets designed as a web server by making utilization of HTTP audience for supporting the HTTP.
 Web servers like that of Apache, Netscape and Microsoft are utilized.
-The configuration of a web server allows WebLogic is capable of providing services to dynamic and static requests that are usually generated by servlets, HTML and JSP.
+The design of a web server permits WebLogic is fit for giving administrations to dynamic and static demands that are normally produced by servlets, HTML and JSP.

 Weblogic Server is a software product that acts as a liaison between front end and back end applications.
 Weblogic Application Server is widely used for its JMS capabilities.
 Later in these sessions we will learn in detail about Weblogic Installation, Security, JMS and Clustering.